Wildlife of Zimbabwe: Gonarezhou National Park

 Gonarezhou National Park, encompassing an area of about 5000 km2, in southeastern Zimbabwe is in a remote region along the Mozambique border and is the second largest such park in the country; the first largest park is the Hwange National Park.
-‘Gonarezhou’ in Shona means "elephant's tusk" (which the herbalists used to store their medicines) and it also means "place of many elephants."
+Gonarezhou in Shona means "elephant's tusk" (which the herbalists used to store their medicines) and it also means "place of many elephants".
 The park's habitat consists of baobabs, scrub lands and sandstone cliffs in the lowveld region.
 The park is very large, in rugged terrain, and hence remains unaffected by human interference.
 The park is within the ambit of the transboundary part of the Great Limpopo Transfrontier Park, a peace park that links Gonarezhou with the Kruger National Park in South Africa and the Limpopo National Park in Mozambique.
 Animals move freely between the three sanctuaries.
-The park's rich wild life consists of 500 species of birds, 147 species of mammals, more than 116 species of reptiles, 34 species of frogs and 49 species of fish.
+The park's rich wildlife consists of 500 species of birds, 147 species of mammals, more than 116 species of reptiles, 34 species of frogs and 49 species of fish.
 The park's rivers and pools have some unique species of aqua fauna such as the Zambezi shark, freshwater goby, black bream and the turquoise killifish.

 Hwange National Park

 The Hwange National Park (formerly Wankie National Park) established in 1929 with an area of 14650 km2 is the largest park and game reserve in Zimbabwe in the south-west corner of the country.
 The park lies on the main road between Bulawayo and the widely noted Victoria Falls.
 In the 19th century it was the hunting ground of the Ndebele warrior-king Mzilikazi and it is named after the local Nhanzwa chief.
 The park is close to the edge of the Kalahari desert, a region with little water and very sparse, xerophile vegetation.
-While the park abounds in elephant population (one of the largest in the world), it also hosts 100 mammal species, including 19 large herbivores and eight large carnivores and 400 bird species; Zimbabwe's specially protected animals are all found here.
+While the park abounds in elephant population (one of the largest in the world), it also hosts 100 mammal species, including 19 large herbivores and 8 large carnivores and 400 bird species; Zimbabwe's specially protected animals are all found here.
 Gemsbok, brown hyena and African wild dogs occur in fairly large numbers (the population of African wild dogs is stated to be of one of the largest surviving groups in Africa now).
 The very large elephant population has been a matter of concern since, during drought years, they are a burden on the ecological balance of the region.
 Elephant culling has been done to restrict the population of elephants to 13,000 (less than 1 per km2); against the recommended population of 35,000 – 40,000 animals (0.6 per km2) for the country as a whole.
 Apart from culling the other suggested option to keep the elephant population under check is sterilization.
-Conservationists covering this area have also expressed concern at the large "deforestation, poaching and unsustainable resource exploitation" that is occurring in this national park attributed to political and economic instability in the country.
+Conservationists covering this area have also expressed concern at the large "deforestation, poaching and unsustainable resource exploitation" that is occurring in this national park attributed to political and economic instability.